 Neither parent has an advantage in child custody cases based on criteria like the parent’s gender.
 Mothers are not preferred over fathers.
 It simply comes down to which parent is more likely to provide their child with the care and love they require based on the evidence provided to the court.

 Defending your ability to protect your child’s wellbeing is essential in your quest for custody.
-Contact Family First Legal Group for help making your case and protecting your place in your child’s life today.
+Contact Empire Law for help making your case and protecting your place in your child’s life today.